-If you were nominated by the office of the department chair at your university, then we will send you an email from Microsoft Research PhD Fellowship by July 9, 2021.
+If you were nominated by the office of the department chair at your university, then you should have received an email from Microsoft Research PhD Fellowship on July 9, 2021.
 Please check your junk email folder if you do not see it in your inbox.
 The email will contain a private link to submit your proposal.

 If you are a nominee, the below outlines the information necessary to submit your proposal in our submission portal.